SergeySetti/xparser/README.md

 ##### Type example

 In your "Type" classes you must specify which page to look for.
-Type mapped to the page by url schemas.
-For example, the page with URL schema `\/?post=[a-z0-9-_]+` must be mapped to the `PageClient`, which contains corresponded rule.
+Type mapped to the page by its url schemas.
+For example, the page with URL schema `\/?post=[a-z0-9-_]+` can be mapped to the `PageClient`, which contains corresponded rule.

-One interesting mandatory in Types is `fields()` - here we do our man job: detect the data fields, take it and post-process if it is necessary.
-The of this job collected in internal property `$data`
+One interesting mandatory method in Types is `fields()` - here we do our man job: detect the data fields, take it and post-process if need it.
+The results of this job collected in internal property `$data`.

 ```php
 use Xparser\Xparser;